Sensory hangovers. It's a thing.

 I felt it immediately.
 The moment we stepped inside, the noise hit me like a freight train.

 I didn't want to spoil our date.
-After all, it was our fifth wedding anniversary, he'd taken the day off work, and we'd both been looking forward to coming back to this beautiful place in the Swan Valley region.
+After all, it was our fifth wedding anniversary, he'd taken the day off work, and we'd both been looking forward to dining at this beautiful winery restaurant in the Swan Valley region.
 We'd previously visited for a Valentine's Day lunch, and the food had been divine.

 I had not taken my ADHD medication that day, which was intentional as it decreases appetite.
 The consequence, however, was struggling to focus on my husband and the task at hand — ordering food and drinks — as I was so distracted and unsettled by the cacophony swirling around us.